nicholasnuing/dotfiles/README.md

 DOTFILES BACKUP
 ==============
-Backup of my bash files, in case anything horrible happens.
-Need to be cleaned up.
+Backup of my bash files, because something horrible happened.
+Also, it saves me a heap of time when I am feeling peckish and want to re-install my OS.